PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types: Case Study: Composition and Decomposition of Paxos-Like Protocols

 The example voting protocol from \cref{sec:overview} can stall when each process votes for a different value.
 Consensus protocols used in practice such as Paxos~\cite{lamportParttimeParliament1998} address this by allowing multiple voting rounds consisting of two phases: first, processes elect a leader; second, the leader proposes a value.
 If a majority accepts, this value becomes the final decision.
 If either phase halts, processes terminate the attempt and start a new round.

 \paragraph{Involved Components} The listing below shows the data types of our Paxos PRDT.
 A Paxos PRDT is modelled as a map of ballot numbers to corresponding \texttt{PaxosRound} values.
-Each Paxos round is represented as a product of \texttt{leaderElection} and \texttt{proposals}, which are instantiations of the \texttt{Voting} PRDT.
+A ballot number is a unique identifier that is used to order and identify Paxos rounds.
+Each Paxos round is represented as a product of \texttt{leaderElection} and \texttt{proposals}, which are both instantiations of the \texttt{Voting} PRDT that was introduced in \cref{fig:voting-rdt}.
 This composition forms a new data type that encapsulates a complete consensus round.
 The type parameter \texttt{A} represents the values that the consensus protocol seeks to agree upon.
 For example, in a distributed key-value store, these could be operations such as \texttt{write} or \texttt{read}.

 Instead of organizing rounds as a sequential list of \texttt{PaxosRound} instances, we use a map-based structure where each round is uniquely identified by a monotonically increasing \emph{ballot number}.
 This design enables efficient representation of PRDT delta-states, allowing any arbitrary subset of ballot numbers to be captured.
-As is standard in Paxos~\cite{howardGeneralisedSolution2019}, only one process can attempt to become the leader for a given round.
+Similar to other Paxos implementations~\cite{howardGeneralisedSolution2019}, we use a design where only one process can attempt to become the leader for a given round.
 This constraint is enforced by deriving each \texttt{BallotNum} from the process ID and a counter. \texttt{BallotNum}s are totally ordered by comparing their counters first and using lexicographic ordering of process IDs as a tiebreaker.

 \paragraph{Putting the Pieces Together}